 Brendah Nyaguthii has recently completed her bachelor of science in Wildlife Management degree from the University of Eldoret.
 She has a keen interest in wildlife, which began way back in her childhood, and is particularly interested in ornithological knowledge.
 She conducted her bachelor’s degree project on the nest site preference of the Great White Pelican in Lake Elementaita , Kenya, and was the team leader of the bird watching initiative at the University of Eldoret Wildlife club.
 She was then an intern at the national museums of Kenya at the ornithology department where she learnt more on how to handle birds.
-Currently, she’s assisting in data collection on the social behavior and ecology of the vulturine guineafowl at Mpala Research Centre.
+Currently, Brendah is completing her MSc thesis and is the field manager on the vulturine guineafowl project at Mpala Research Centre.
 She’s very enthusiastic and willing to learn more about the ecology of the species.
 Her strong zeal towards ornithology is evident and she’s a great addition to the Mpala vulturine guineafowl project research team.